 Certain organisations, including organisations from countries/regions where there's a history of human rights abuses or speech suppression, may be subject to further review.

-How to join the YouTube Trusted Flagger programme
+How to join the YouTube Priority Flagger Programme

 If you represent an NGO or government agency, get in touch with your local point of contact at YouTube or Google.

-Tip: Before becoming a Trusted Flagger, participants from governments and NGOs must attend a YouTube training course to learn about our Community Guidelines and enforcement processes.
+Tip: Before becoming a Priority Flagger, participants from governments and NGOs must attend a YouTube training session to learn about our Community Guidelines and enforcement processes.

-The Trusted Flagger programme exists to help enforce our Community Guidelines.
+The Priority Flagger Programme exists to help enforce our Community Guidelines.
 Participants must: